The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Conclusion

 A serious misunderstanding in superfluidity is the assertion that condensed bosons have zero entropy (H. London 1939, Tisza 1947).
 In fact the occupation entropy of condensed bosons is so much greater than the configurational entropy that it restricts their motion to lines of constant entropy.
 This is the real origin of H. London's (1939) fountain pressure equation and of the principle of superfluid flow, namely that the motion of condensed bosons preserves the entropy (Attard 2025b).

-A second conceptual error is that superfluid flow is irrotational (Landau 1941), which lead to the idea that the induction of vortices with non-zero vorticity destroys superfluidity (Feynman 1955).
+A second conceptual error is invoking a macroscopic wavefunction as an order parameter, as the basis of quantum hydrodynamics, and as the proof that superfluid flow is irrotational (Landau 1941).
+This lead to the idea that the induction of vortices with non-zero vorticity destroys superfluidity (Feynman 1955).
 In fact superfluid flow can have non-zero vorticity, as was was explicitly demonstrated in \S\ref{Sec:Revolve} for steady rotation.

 A third error is Einstein's (1924, 1925), that condensation is solely into the ground state.
 The fruit of that poisonous tree contaminates the field to this day.